Tan28bha/Creative-Autopilot/EDGE_FUNCTIONS_SETUP.md

      - `check-compliance`

 2. **Verify Environment Variables:**
-   - In Edge Functions settings, verify `GOOGLE_AI_API_KEY` is set
+   - In Edge Functions settings, verify `GOOGLE_AI_API_KEY` is set (optional but recommended for descriptions)
-   - Make sure it matches the key in your `.env.local` file
+   - `HUGGINGFACE_API_KEY` is optional but recommended for better image generation rate limits

 ## Step 4: Test the Functions